 On October 25, 2011 eBay announced the selection of the five finalists in the second Modular Data Center RFP.
 The finalists are: Advance Design Engineers, Inc (ADC), Team: Deerns & Gensler, KlingStubbins, M+W Group, and Team: Winterstreet Architects & AHA Consulting Engineers.
 These finalists will receive compensation for their design work to date and have the opportunity to present to the DCP end user community in early 2012.
 These five companies presented their solutions to the eBay leadership team over the last two days.
 Additional evaluations will continue in November with the winner of the RFP announced in December, 2011.

 We are consutructing a new building on one of the three adjacent 15 acre phases of the Salt Lake City, Utah Data Center that we opened in 2010.
 You can see the phases from the arial photo below.
 The initial delivery of IT critial power will be 4MW, with scale to 30MW.
-The design must be completed in Q1 of 2012, with construction starting in Q2 and full commissioning complete by 12/21/2012.
+The design must be completed in early 2012, with construction starting in late 2012 and full commissioning complete in 2013.

 We are letting engineers "engineer" by removing the restrictions of traditional data center design.
 They create a box that they can fill however they want to achieve or exceed the design parameters.
 We want the participates to push the boundaries and come up with some incredibly flexible and efficient innovations.
 This design should allow a useful life of > 10 years even with technology changing rapidly inside the four walls.
 The RFP goes into more technical details/requirements but these are some of the high level requirements:

 - Server containers that can scale from 100kW and up.